Saturday, before Memorial Day, 2018:

 And that's what we need today.
-The digital dilemma facing our kids is turning into a torrential storm of damaging content.
+The dilemma facing our kids is turning into a torrential storm of media.
 And we're just seeing the beginning of this.
 The things youth encounter now beg them to be equipped with life skills and strong family relationships early in life.

 Please be there for your loved ones.
 Make memories while you can and prepare them to succeed.